Opportunities

 The Public Interest Technology University Network (PIT-UN) Challenge is a unique program that drives equitable innovation in technology across academia, government, industry and civil society.

-All PIT-UN Members are eligible, and the application opens April 1, 2024.
+All PIT-UN Members are eligible, and the application submission window is now closed.

 PIT Career Fair Exploration